dilshankarunarathne/spring-boot-notes/README.md

 ### Inversion of Control **IoC**

 IoC provides mechanism of dependency injection.
 But there is more to that.
-With Spring's use of IoC, all operations of the life-cycle of those dependencies - not just the injection.
+With Spring's use of IoC, all operations of the life-cycle of those dependencies are controlled - not just the injection.

+The Application Context wraps